Research Interest & Investigator Participation Survey of HIMAA Members

 - Promote evidence-based workforce practices through improvements in procedures and workforce, and

-All questions should be directed to the Chair, Research Advisory Committee, via the HIMAA Executive Office email@example.com
+All questions should be directed to the Chair, Research Advisory Committee, at the above email address.

 Exploring the impact of the ieMR on duplicate patient records